bobbycomet/Griffin-Hub/PLUGINS.md

 # Writing Griffin Hub Plugins

 Griffin Hub plugins extend exactly two things: **System Tune** and the **Hardware Hub**.
-A plugin is a single Python file (or a small folder — see [Multi-file plugins](#multi-file-plugins)) that declares diagnostic checks, one-click actions, and — for trusted plugins only — small, well-defined extensions to a couple of built-in configuration points.
+A plugin is a single Python file (or a small folder, see Multi-file plugins that declares diagnostic checks, one-click actions, and for trusted plugins only, small, well-defined extensions to a couple of built-in configuration points.
 ---